Money in the Bank (2014): Background

-The event was held at the TD Garden in Boston, Massachusetts.
+The fifth annual Money in the Bank event was held at the TD Garden in Boston, Massachusetts.

-Money in the Bank is an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2010.
-The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2010, originally held in July.
+The concept of the event comes from WWE's established Money in the Bank ladder match.
+The fifth Money in the Bank event was scheduled for June 29, 2014, at the TD Garden in Boston, Massachusetts.
+This was the first Money in the Bank held in June as the previous events were all held in July.
+In addition to traditional pay-per-view outlets, this was the first Money in the Bank event to livestream on the WWE Network, which launched in February.

+The Money in the Bank ladder match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-For 2014, only one Money in the Bank ladder match occurred and the winner received a contract for a WWE World Heavyweight Championship match, following the unification of the WWE Championship and World Heavyweight Championship at TLC: Tables, Ladders & Chairs in December 2013.
-The 2014 event was the fifth Money in the Bank.
-The event was previously held in July, but for 2014, the event was moved to June and was held on June 29, 2014, at the TD Garden in Boston, Massachusetts.
-In addition to traditional pay-per-view outlets, the 2014 event was the first Money in the Bank to livestream on the WWE Network, which launched in February.
+Previously, there were two such ladder matches contested at the annual event, with one granting a WWE Championship match contract while the other awarded a World Heavyweight Championship match contract.
+As a result of the unification of the World Heavyweight Championship and the WWE Championship at TLC: Tables, Ladders & Chairs in December 2013, with the former being retired and the latter becoming the WWE World Heavyweight Championship, the 2014 event only had one Money in the Bank ladder match which granted a title match for the unified championship.